Bit-Wasp/BitWasp/documentation/files/application/libraries/Autorun/Price_Index.php.txt

  * Price Index Job.
  *
  * This job is used to update exchange rates.
 Called by the autorun library.
- * It is run periodically to update the exchange records.
+ * It is run periodically (default is 10 minutes) to update the exchange reates on record.
- * The default is to run every 24 hours, where stale users will be banned
- * and have any balances refunded if they have a cashout address set.
  *
  * @package		BitWasp
  * @subpackage	Autorun